-We expect the German government to provide timely support to DB if the viability of the German rail infrastructure and operation is at risk because the company has a strategic role in guaranteeing a public rail service across Germany and is one of the key drivers of the government's climate action plan (Climate Action Programme 2030).
-The plan is aimed at significantly reducing pollution in the transportation sector.
+We expect the German government to provide timely support to DB if the viability of the German rail infrastructure and operation is at risk because of the company's strategic role in guaranteeing a public rail service across Germany and because it is one of the key drivers of the government's climate action plan (Climate Action Programme 2030).
+The plan is aimed at significantly reducing pollution ( $CO_2$ reduction targets were set based on $CO_2$ emissions in 1990) for the German transport sector, which in 2021 was raised to -48% by 2030 (from -42%, the previous target set in 2019).